jpetersen5/DMBot/README.md

    Production secrets aren't necessary for local development

-   Supabase keys are only necessary for working with the Supabase hosted database
+   Supabase keys are only necessary for working with the data in the Supabase hosted database.
+Contact me for the service role key but be really careful with it!

    Discord client secret is for me, the bot master, only.